 Once you click an API, go ahead and create a test.
 You can give it any name you'd like.
 Click the pencil icon in the test row to edit it.

-In this test, we are going to test the Extract Recipe from Website endpoint in the API.
+In this test, we will test the Get Categories endpoint in the API.

 Click "+ Add Step" to add the first test step.

 You will be prompted to choose from the following options: